 5. Bus Tour

 Although there are also paid options with prices that are not too high, they can range from $45 and up.
-Since it is an open-top bus, it is best to wear sunscreen before embarking on your tour.
+Since it is an open-top bus, it is best to wear sunscreen before your tour.

 To save time and money, book in advance and note that prices may vary depending on the number of stops and the area you plan to visit.